 Other than chocolate chip cookies, apple crisp is one of the first desserts I remember making as a kid.
-With a recipe that loosely reads: “mix this stuff together, then mix this other stuff together then dump it all in a pan”, this is actually the perfect low-effort dessert, whether you’re just learning to bake, or in a mad rush to get a huge holiday meal on the table.
+With an easy recipe that loosely reads: “mix this stuff together, then mix this other stuff together then dump it all in a pan”, this is actually the perfect low-effort dessert, whether you’re just learning to bake, or in a mad rush to get a huge holiday meal on the table.

 Or, really, anytime you have an abundance of apples and have already made applesauce.